wentingjiang2022/mda_kuleuven/README.md

 Heatwaves create a large impact on the society.
 According to xx, some important factors are relevant for the mortality, such as child, elder, etc.

+## Folder Structure

+Here's an overview of the folder structure of this data science project:
+- **data**: Contains the raw and processed datasets used in the project.
+  - `raw_data.csv`: The original dataset before any preprocessing.
+  - `cleaned_data.csv`: The dataset after data cleaning and preprocessing.

+- **notebooks**: Includes Jupyter notebooks for data analysis, modeling, and visualization.
+  - `data_exploration.ipynb`: Notebook exploring the dataset and visualizing key insights.
+  - `modeling.ipynb`: Notebook containing machine learning model development.

+- **scripts**: Stores Python scripts for specific tasks or functions used in the project.
+  - `data_preprocessing.py`: Script containing data preprocessing functions.
+  - `model_evaluation.py`: Script for evaluating model performance.

+- **images**: Contains images and visualizations used in the README and notebooks.
+  - `plot1.png`: Image showcasing a key visualization.

+- **docs**: Additional documentation related to the project, if applicable.
+  - `project_summary.pdf`: Project summary and key findings.

+- **configs**: Configuration files or settings used in the project.
+  - `config.yaml`: Configuration settings for model hyperparameters.

+- `README.md`: The main README file that provides an overview of the project.
+- `requirements.txt`: List of required Python packages for reproducing the environment.
+- `.gitignore`: Specifies files and directories to be ignored by version control.

 ## Installation